Diversity at Sacred Heart SchoolsHistory of Commitment to Diversity

 Read our full Sacred Heart Schools Diversity Statement.

 Sacred Heart Schools is an independent, Catholic school that welcomes children of all faiths.
-20 faiths and denominations are represented in the student body.
-Sixty to 70 percent of the student body is Catholic.
-Thirty to 40 percent of students come from from a wide variety of faith traditions, both Christian and non-Christian.
+Twenty faiths and denominations are represented in the student body.
+Sixty to 70% of the student body is Catholic.
+Thirty to 40% of students come from from a wide variety of faith traditions, both Christian and non-Christian.

 Racial, Cultural and Ethnic Diversity

-This year, the Schools enrolled 170 students of color.
-SHS students and parents hail from 35 different countries and about 10 percent of our students speak 27 different languages at home.
-Countries represented include Afghanistan, Australia, Brunei, Canada, Ecuador, France, Germany, Guatemala, India, Iran, Iraq, Ireland, Kazakhstan, Kosovo, Liberia, Mexico, Nepal, Nigeria, Pakistan, Peoples Republic of China, Peru, the Philippines, Russia, Singapore, South Korea, Spain, Sweden, Thailand, Ukraine, United Arab Emirates, the United Kingdom, Vietnam and Yemen.
+This year, the Schools enrolled 181 students of color.
+SHS students and parents hail from 30 different countries and our students speak 18 different languages at home.
+Countries represented include Afghanistan, Australia, Brunei, Canada, Ecuador, Eritrea, Ethiopia, France, Germany, Guatemala, India, Iran, Iraq, Ireland, Kazakhstan, Kosovo, Liberia, Mexico, Nepal, Nigeria, Pakistan, Peoples Republic of China, Peru, the Philippines, Russia, Singapore, South Korea, Spain, Sweden, Thailand, Ukraine, United Arab Emirates, the United Kingdom, Vietnam and Yemen.

 Our commitment to financial aid continues to grow.
 Collectively, students attending with the help of financial aid represent approximately 20% of our enrollment.
 Each year funds are set aside to help underrepresented groups.

 Geographic Area Served